 - In a less conservative office, you can wear stud earrings or small hoops as long as they don't sparkle too brightly or make noise when you move.

 - In a more creative environment, larger earrings are acceptable, but it's still a good idea to select those that aren't noisy, or you'll distract others.
+You don't want to be that annoying person who jingles and jangles when you walk down the hall.

 - Don't blind your coworkers with extra large rhinestones.
 Save the flash for after hours.